 - If there’s one thing the internet is great at, it’s bringing together niche communities, which often have their own virtual bulletin boards.
 Search for communities that might welcome your fundraiser.
 Post a link to your fundraising page on the board, or in a comment in a discussion thread.
 This is a key tactic for online fundraising without social media.

 Through direct mail

-- Direct mail is effective for fundraisers reaching out to past supporters, particularly with annual donation drives around the holidays.
+- Direct mail is effective for fundraisers reaching out to past supporters, particularly with annual donation drives around the major annual events.

 - Start by mailing those closest to you and expanding your circle from there.

 - Direct mail is more expensive and less efficient than email but it can also feel more personal.

 - Think about sending a custom postcard using a key image from your fundraiser, maybe one where you’re in the picture.

 - On your postcard or in your letter, give donors the link of your GoFundMe fundraiser, or your postal address for sending cheques.